mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 on the information exposed is not possible.
 Further, any available bits that have no dedicated use at a certain part of a communication (e.g. reserved bits as an simple example) can be exploit as a side channel to directly signal information or connect available information with certain packets.
-See {{I-D.trammell-privsec-defeating-tcpip-meta}} for further examples.
+See [I-D.trammell-privsec-defeating-tcpip-meta] for further examples.

 Any realization of a signaling protocol which does not preserve the security properties of applications with respect to their operation without this extension, or